-Kangaroo Island has a range of local cellar doors and breweries with great wines, craft beers, spectacular views and delicious local produce.
+Kangaroo Island has a range of local wineries and cellar doors with great wines, spectacular views and delicious local produce.
 Visitors can also try some locally produced spirits or blend their own at the much awarded and quirky Kangaroo Island Spirits distillery.